ZenWave360/spring-modulith-events-spring-cloud-stream/README.md

 ## Routing Events

 ### Programmatic Routing
-You can define routing targets programmatically using Spring Messages:
+You can define routing targets programmatically using a Message header:

 ```java
 public class CustomerEventsProducer implements ICustomerEventsProducer {